50 Journal Prompts for Goal Setting

 I find it not only motivational but vital during dark times.

 Setting small, daily goals helps me get out of bed when I’m feeling low, while setting bigger ones gives me hope and something to strive for.

 This is why I recommend it so vehemently in my Master Your Mindset with Journaling workbook.

 Using goal-setting and journal prompts, along with other journaling techniques, such as practising gratitude, scheduling self-care, and writing out affirmations, has been life-changing for my mindset and has helped me completely transform the way I approach life, as well as smash a few of my long-term goals.

 If you want to keep a journal dedicated to goal-setting and that’s it, you’re obviously absolutely able to do this as a stand-alone journal technique.
 However, I would also recommend doing it alongside the other journaling techniques listed above for a total mindset overhaul.

 If you work on feeling grateful and positive, while boosting your confidence and focusing on self-care, you’re even more likely to achieve your goals because your head is going to be in a much better place.

 You’ll be more productive, positive, and motivated, while also valuing your own time and preventing burn-out by making time for yourself.

-Master Your Mindset with Journaling is currently open for enrolment, if you want to change your life through simply journaling.
+Master Your Mindset with Journaling is currently available, if you want to change your life through simply journaling.

 A witchy ray of sunshine who loves to help others on their journal journey.
 I’ve been journaling since childhood and have since gone on to earn a degree in English and a diploma in Shadow Work.
 I love my plant babies, yoga, and anything spooky.
 Find out more on my about me page.